shasin89/My_GameOfLife-Simulator/README.md

 3.Make visit to each cells and calculate the number of alive neighbours:

 	- Max of 3 neighbours for the cells that located at the corner of the grid
-	- Max of 5 neighbours for the cells that (other than corner cells) located at the edge of the grid.
+	- Max of 5 neighbours for the cells that (other than corner cells) located at the edge of the grid
 	- Max of 8 neighbours for the rest of the cells
-	-

 4.If the number of neighbours of an active cell is below than 2 and more than 3, make the cell inactive (cell dies)

 5.If the number of neighbours of an inactive cell is equal to three, make cell to active